AdaCore/training_material/courses/spark_for_ada_programmers/060_contracts.rst

    - Any visible name in the visible scope of the subprogram (even if defined afterwards)
    - Any parameter of the subprogram
    - Values of any of the above before the call to the subprogram
-   - Result of a subprogram
+   - Result of a function

 * Part of the specification